 In my previous life as a geographer I had to do fieldwork of various sorts.
 Look at what was out there in the world – measure things, compare things, make notes, map things.
 That main picture is a light-hearted self-portrait, drawn when I was at college.

 I finished the text of my translation of Yn y Tŷ Hwn to the best of my present ability in April, so I can’t progress with that until I start work with my mentor.
-She has been appointed.
-We have both signed a contract to work together but, because of her work commitments, she cannot start with me until June.
+They have been appointed.
+We have both signed a contract to work together but, because of their work commitments, they cannot start with me until June.

 Still in lockdown